BOND

-In recent years, we have followed a five-year Strategic Plan as a roadmap for improvements to our facilities, helping make the Knoxville community an even better place to call home.
+We have followed a Strategic Plan as a roadmap for improvements to our facilities that help make the Knoxville community an even better place to call home.
+The list of facility upgrades completed in recent years includes:

 -